Sarah Michelle Gellar Sports Revealing Activewear In Stunning Post-Workout Selfie

 The mother-of-two pulled back her blond hair, allowing fans to get a better view of her gorgeous face.
 While she did not appear to have on any makeup, she still managed to look absolutely radiant.

-In the caption, Sarah requested her followers to excuse her “shaky camera work” and explained that she had participated in a Plate Fit “[Z]oom workout class” lead by trainer Corey Dorris prior to taking the picture.
-She then expressed gratitude for both Corey and Plate Fit.
+In the caption, Sarah requested her followers to excuse her “shaky camera work” and explained that she had participated in a Plate Fit workout class on Zoom led by trainer Corey Dorris prior to taking the picture.
+She then expressed gratitude to both Corey and Plate Fit.

 “You look absolutely beautiful,” wrote one fan, adding a pink heart emoji to the comment.